data-mechanics/course-2017-fal-proj/esaracin/README.md

 	in Boston, and sum the types of shooting for that district.
 These totals are divided by the total crime count for that district, to provide a percentage, for each district, of the number of shootings out of the total number of crimes.
 	To complete this projection, I effectively append this new column to the dataset, create the final, district_info, dataset.

+Early Problem Solving (Project #2): 6.29%, note elbow method
+	In thinking of useful ways to consider the data collected and transformed in Project #1, some questions come to mind.

 Note that all files pertaining to this submission are included in this directory (/esaracin/). auth.json, along with all other top-level files and directories,